-Between the World Wars, Nabisco (National Biscuit Company [I didn’t know that either.]) hired a few thousand sales people just to push their new Milkbone products into grocery stores.
+Between the World Wars, Nabisco (National Biscuit Company [I didn’t know that either.]) hired a few thousand salespeople just to push their new Milkbone products into grocery stores.
 The first canned dog food, Ken-L-Ration, was created in 1922.
-After World War I, aluminium and tin were readily available and canned horsemeat became the new dog food.
-You have to remember that industrialization, farming advances and automobiles were making horses obsolete, and…well…
+After World War I, aluminum and tin were readily available and canned horsemeat became the new dog food.
+You have to remember that industrialization, farming advances, and automobiles were making horses obsolete, and…well…

 In the 1930s, house cats received their first tinned cat food, too.
 By 1941, canned dog food accounted for 90% of the market.
 But nothing gold can stay: with the tin and meat rationing that came with World War II, dry pet foods became the standard.

 Manufacturers got a lot of complaints (and pretty quickly) about the texture and digestibility of dry food, and Purina took them seriously.
 For three years, the cereal division (yeah, the ones that made Chex famous) worked on Purina Dog Chow.
 Released in 1957, and it’s still the best-selling dog food in America.
 Because of their scientific pencil-pushing and testing, most American grocery stores dedicate more shelf space to pet food than they do for baby food or even breakfast cereal.